 Rawad joined Watsi on April 13th, 2016.
-Six years ago, Rawad joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Rawad's most recent donation traveled 6,600 miles to support Primer, a 50-year-old farmer from Haiti, to fund cardiac surgery to replace his damaged heart valve.
+Eight years ago, Rawad joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Rawad's most recent donation traveled 1,500 miles to support Ruhama, a beautiful newborn baby from Ethiopia, to fund surgery for a severe birth condition.